We're Making LIFE Better.

 Arizona Bioscience Week Student Discovery Zone

-Since it began in 2011, the Student Discovery Zone at the AZBio Awards has showcased the work of over 900 Arizona students.
+Since it began in 2011, the Student Discovery Zone at the AZBio Awards has showcased the work of over 1,000 research posters created by Arizona students.

 Student Discovery Zone Challenge Scholarship Prizes: